Painful Sex, Dyspareunia and Pelvic Pain

 Pain is your body's way of signaling that something is wrong.
 It's a cue to take a step back and figure out what's happening.

 These two videos below are a powerful first step to understanding what is going on with your body.
-In the videos, I explain the psycho-somatic aspects that contribute to painful intercourse – aspects that many women have either been misinformed about or have neglected in an effort to please their partners.
+In the videos, I explain the psycho-somatic aspects that contribute to painful intercourse and dyspareunia – aspects that many women have either been misinformed about or have neglected in an effort to please their partners.